-Why physical activity is important for pre-teen and teenage children
+Why physical activity is important for pre-teens and teenagers

-Being active every day is an important part of your child’s routine.
-It’s good for your child because it:
+Being physically active every day is good for your pre-teen or teenage child because it:

 - improves heart and lung health